sicklesium/node-router-practice-harms/README.md

 ## MVP

 1. The gremlin removed all the routing information in `quotes-router.js`, all the global middleware from `server.js`, and the command for the server to listen in `index.js`.
 It even deleted at least one required package!
-Can you get this back up and running before the end of TL hours? (yes)
+Can you get this back up and running before the end of standup? (yes)

 2. Write one piece of custom middleware.
 This can be a logger, a validator, anything.